AjisaMuthayilAli/Space-X-Falcon-9-First-Stage-Landing-Prediction/README.md

 Lab 1_Data Collection: Objectives of this lab were to 'Request to the SpaceX API' and 'Clean the requested data'.
 Cleaning the data included converting into datetime type, filtering the falcon 9 dataset from the dataset, dealing with missing data etc.

-Lab 2_Web Scraping:  In this lab web scraping was done using BeautifulSoup to collect Falcon 9 historical launch records from a Wikipedia page titled List of Falcon 9 and Falcon Heavy launches 'https://en.wikipedia.org/wiki/List_of_Falcon_9_and_Falcon_Heavy_launches'.
+Lab 2_Web Scraping:  In this lab web scraping was done using BeautifulSoup to collect Falcon 9 historical launch records from a [Wikipedia page titled List of Falcon 9 and Falcon Heavy launches](https://en.wikipedia.org/wiki/List_of_Falcon_9_and_Falcon_Heavy_launches).
 Extracted Falcon 9 launch records in HTML table from Wikipedia, parsed the table and converted it into a Pandas data frame.

 Lab 3_Data Wrangling: exploratory Data Analysis (EDA) was done to find some patterns in the data and determine what would be the label for training supervised models.